mechaphysis/frontend-feedreader/README.md

 ## How to run the app

-Click [here](https://mechaphysis.github.io/frontend-feedreader/) to run the online version of the web-app.

-If you prefer to run it locally, download the [zip](https://github.com/mechaphysis/frontend-feedreader/archive/master.zip) file, uncompress it and open the index.html file in your web browser.
+Download the project [zip](https://github.com/mechaphysis/frontend-feedreader/archive/master.zip) file, uncompress it and open the index.html file in your web browser.
+The first time you load index.html the Jasmine tests will be performed before the actual web-app loads.
+Once the web-app is fully loaded and the Feed Reader shows on screen you can still see and perform the Jasmine tests by going to the bottom of the page.

 ## TO-DO